williancapitolio/fetchtmbd/README.md

 # FetchTMDB

-Get a list of movies that are currently in theatres.
+Get a list of movies that are currently in cinemas.

 ![App Screenshot](https://github.com/williancapitolio/fetchtmbd/blob/main/src/public/screenshot/homepage.png)